General Goal: To know how to diagnose pneumonia.

 Anaerobes same as above; gram-negative enterics can include Klebsiella pneumoniae and Escherichia coli |

 Many patients who are diagnosed with pneumonia mention having previous flu-like symptoms or an upper respiratory tract infection.
 A patient with pneumonia will frequently continue to have symptoms of upper respiratory tract infection and develop respiratory symptoms that are indicative of a lower respiratory tract infection—cough, dyspnea, sputum production, and tachycardia.
-Pneumonia is even more likely to be the diagnosis if the patient also has a fever (an exception is neonates who are diagnosed with afebrile Chlamydia trachomatis pneumonia) and auscultatory findings that may include abnormal breath sounds, dullness to percussion, wheezes, and crackles (rales).
+Pneumonia is even more likely to be the diagnosis if the patient also has a fever and auscultatory findings that may include abnormal breath sounds, dullness to percussion, wheezes, and crackles (rales).
+One exception regarding fever is a neonate who diagnosed with afebrile Chlamydia trachomatis pneumonia.

-Interstitial pneumonia (atypical pneumonia) has a subacute onset; it may take several days to 1 week before the patient develops signs and symptoms of pneumonia—low-grade fever, chills, paroxysmal cough with mucoid sputum or no sputum production, well-appearing facies, and infiltrates in the lungs as seen on chest radiographs (Table LRI-6).
+Interstitial (Atypical) pneumonia (interstitial pneumonia) has a subacute onset; it may take several days to 1 week before the patient develops signs and symptoms of pneumonia—low-grade fever, chills, paroxysmal cough with mucoid sputum or no sputum production, well-appearing facies, and infiltrates in the lungs as seen on chest radiographs (Table LRI-8).

 ||